samtaggart/data_threefold_projects_friends/info/projects/digibyte/digibyte.md

 Answer: By making a noncentralized currency, asset register and identity store the world has a more efficient and less costly way of exchanging and storing value and identity

 - What is the link between ThreeFold and your project?
-Answer: Both foundations strive to find decentralised solutions for centralised infrastructure.
+Answer: Both foundations strive to find decentralized solutions for centralized infrastructure.
 The mission and values are very aligned and therefore joined projects and activities make a lot of sense.
+WE are very enthusiastic to go down the road together.

 - How will your project use the ThreeFold grid and / or 3Bot?
 Answer: Currently considering to use the TF Grid to be the universal substrate for running DigiByte nodes.